 Water jets deliver a stream of water around the gum line.

 To benefit from using a water jet system, it’s important to know how it helps in proper dental hygiene.
 Water jet systems wash away particles that brushing cannot reach.

 Water pressure and pulsation combine to remove food particles and plaque.

 Regular Trips to the Dentist

-Regular dental visits are a key factor in oral health.
+Regular dental visits, such as visiting Drescher & Cohen dentist, are a key factor in oral health.

 Proper oral hygiene includes a dentists trained mind and eye to help your teeth remain healthy for years.
 Some individuals may need to visit the dentist every three months, others every six months.